XDgov/xd.gov/collections/_news/creating-a-client-side-model-card-generator.md

 </p>

 <p>
   As part of this project, we wanted to create a simple feature that consisted of an online form in which users could fill out information about an ML model and then immediately download a model card in a markdown format.
 Being a lead web developer on the team, I was asked to take on this feature and it ended up being a great project that was small and self-contained but also fun and informative.
-In this post I’d like to highlight a few of the web development skills I learned and relearned while creating this feature.
+In this post I’d like to highlight a few of the web development tricks and skills I learned and rediscovered while creating this feature.
 </p>

 <h2>HTML Form Validation</h2>